abhikbanerjee/Kubernetes_Exercise_FIles/AWS_pod_deploy_service.md

 ```
 $ kubectl create -f blue.yml
 ```
-Try again creating the same blue deployment and see what happens
+Try again creating the same blue deployment and see what happens (this should give an error)
 ```
 $ kubectl create -f blue.yml
 ```